GuitarML/SmartGuitarPedal/README.md

 # SmartGuitarPedal

-Guitar plugin that uses neural network models to emulate real world hardware.
+Guitar plugin made with JUCE that uses neural network models to emulate real world hardware.

 This plugin uses a WaveNet model to recreate the sound of real world hardware, such as a TS9 Tubescreamer or Blues Jr amp.
 Drive, Level, and Tone were added for simple ways to